 “I guess I didn’t discover photography as such, it was a gradual thing as I grew up with it as a child because my Father was a keen hobbyist photographer, and, so, at the age of 18 (which was some considerable time ago now!), I was given my first camera – a Ricoh KR10 Super 35mm film camera and Pentax 50mm lens, this is where it all started for me!
 I’m not sure I ‘fell in love’ with photography, but I remember it was something that I was keen to do, although due to its creative nature I’ve always had something of a love/hate relationship with it.
 I guess anyone in the creative arts struggles with their relationship to whatever they’re doing.
 However, I’ve been involved with photography (as a hobbyist) now for over 30 years covering both film and digital, and I also spent 14 years professionally during the golden days of film and printing in the 80’s and 90’s as a photographic lab technician serving professional photographers, I was young then, and so it was an exciting time to be in that industry, and I got to play with some awesome and strange (a 10×8 camera that ran on rails like a train!) kit over those years.
 So, I guess I must like photography more than not!
 I’m happiest with my photography when my images are published and used commercially, that gives me the greatest and biggest thrill, as it validates what I’m producing has genuine worth, is genuinely liked, and as a hobbyist means on some occasions I can compete with the pros!”

 “The first time I fell in love with photography truly was on the Christmas of 2014, where I was given my very own dslr, the 400d.
-With that it didn’t leave my side all Christmas and I remember taking it for walks on the beach so I could photograph my very first sunset.
+With that, it didn’t leave my side all Christmas and I remember taking it for walks on the beach so I could photograph my very first sunset.
 From that experience, I was hooked with the photography bug!”

 “The first time I fell in love with photography was summer of 2015 while I was living in London, England.
 Upon being there I met a variety of fine art photographers whose style was all so different, but so moving and incredible.
-I struggled a lot with self acceptance and self expression, being around these amazing people and seeing the wonderful creations they were capable of bringing to life once they expressed themselves gave me the motivation to do it too!
+I struggled a lot with self-acceptance and self-expression, being around these amazing people and seeing the wonderful creations they were capable of bringing to life once they expressed themselves gave me the motivation to do it too!
 I realized we are all so different and that’s the beauty of not just being an artist, but being yourself! 😃 Photography is such an impactful part of my life, it has brought many opportunities and great friendships to me.
 It gives me the ability to express myself and show people what I see in a very touching way.”

 “I discovered photography when I was in highschool.
 I was a big fan of street photography and nature.
 At first, I just love to look at awesome pictures taken by photographers.
-I look at them for hours and hours thinking how they capture that moment and be in that moment.
+I look at them for hours and hours thinking about how they capture that moment and be in that moment.
 I was inspired by it!
 I told myself that I wanna be in the moment too.
 I remember the first DSLR camera I bought.
 The feel and the sound of the shutter when I first hit it.
 It’s a surreal moment and it was a wonderful feeling.
 I fell in love with it.
 I took pictures on every single moment.
 Mistakes are common and you’ll learn eventually.
 I started to ask every photographer friends I know to learn more about it.
 Learning never stops, that’s true with Photography.
 Although I’m currently in a long hiatus because of my work, I would love to get back on track very soon for the love of photography.”

 “I discovered photography by accident in 2008.
 I still remember the year because I was doing a mini research about Paris (which I went the next year) and then stumbled upon a Parisian blogger who that time used flickr!
 Then, I explored the magic on flickr and saw many beautiful creations there and instantly loved photography.
 I discovered Nirrimi, Taya and many local photographers such as Bak & Umar Mita who motivated me to pursue the field.”